Gena Wozimirsky of The Balanced Biome: 5 Lifestyle Tweaks That Can Dramatically Improve Your Wellbeing

-As a part of my series about the “5 Things Anyone Can Do To Optimize Their Mental Wellness” I had the pleasure of interviewing Koya Webb.
+As a part of my series about “5 Lifestyle Tweaks That Will Dramatically Improve One’s Wellbeing”, I had the pleasure of interviewing Gena Wozimirsky NNCP, ATP, D.H.

 Thank you so much for doing this with us!
 Our readers would love to “get to know you” a bit better.
-Can you share with us the backstory about what brought you to your specific career path?
+Can you share with us the story about how you first got involved in fitness and wellness?

 Can you share the most interesting story that happened to you since you started your career?

 I’ve had a Celebrity interest in the work I do.
 It’s very humbling, as they can work with whomever they choose.
 In many ways, I found it interesting that my message resonated with them.
 We all share the common goal of having optimal health and wellness, and I completely understand their desire to achieve that.

 Can you share a story with us about the most humorous mistake you made when you were first starting?
 What lesson or takeaway did you learn from that?

 I’m from Canada, most of my clients are from the U.S. I’ve found that what is available to us here in Canada versus what is available in the U.S. varies, and it’s constantly evolving.
 Whether it’s new supplement companies, or products themselves, I always have to adapt to changes or differences in development and availability.
 While I might love a product in Canada and recommend it, it’s not always something that is going to be available to everyone.
 With that said, it’s always something I’m rolling with and can pivot quickly.

 Can you share with our readers a bit about why you are an authority in the fitness and wellness field?
 In your opinion, what is your unique contribution to the world of wellness?